Snake Eyes (2021 film): Plot

 Living on the run, a young boy and his father are found by their sinister pursuers.
 Forced to roll dice to determine his fate, the father is murdered after rolling double ones, but his son escapes.

 Twenty years later, the boy has adopted the name "Snake Eyes" and is discovered by Yakuza boss Kenta Takamura, competing in an underground fighting circuit.
 With the promise of help finding his father's killer, he agrees to join Kenta's criminal organization, and is asked to execute a man who infiltrated the gang, but helps him escape instead.

 The man is Kenta's cousin Tommy, who reveals that they were both in line to lead the Arashikage clan, an ancient ninja society.
 Banished after trying to have Tommy killed, Kenta still seeks control of the clan.
 Grateful to Snake Eyes, Tommy brings him to his family's dōjō in Tokyo to be initiated.
 Tommy's grandmother Sen, the clan's current leader, agrees to let Snake Eyes undergo three trials to prove his worth.

 In his first test, Snake Eyes is unable to seize a bowl of water from the clan's Hard Master; realizing this is a test of humility, he succeeds by respectfully asking instead.
 Unbeknownst to the clan, Snake Eyes has been tasked by Kenta with betraying Tommy; their escape was staged to allow Snake Eyes to win Tommy's trust, and to steal the clan's sacred "Jewel of the Sun".

-The clan's head of security, Akiko, distrusts Snake Eyes, but she accompanies him and Tommy on a raid of Kenta's gang.
+The clan's head of security, Akiko, distrusts Snake Eyes, but she accompanies he and Tommy on a raid of Kenta's gang.
 They learn through an ally, Major Scarlett O'Hara, that Kenta is allied with the terrorist organization Cobra.
 Snake Eyes confronts Kenta and his Cobra liaison, the Baroness, who warns that stealing the jewel is the only way they will lead him to his father's killer.